nixos-asia/website/en/nixos-install-disko.md

 ![[nixos-disko-filesystems.jpeg]]
 :::

-If you see something similar to the above, everything's good and ready to perform the actual installation.
+If you see something similar to the above, everything's good and we are ready to perform the actual installation.

 {#install}
 ## Install NixOS